Contact Us

 1. Sales Performance Dashboard

-This Dashboard involves gathering and visualizing key metrics to help track and assess sales performance effectively.
-Here we will discuss the Sales being made for the product and how one can ensure that the right product is sold to the right person and in the right place.
+This Power BI Dashboard example illustrates how key sales metrics can be visualized Here we will discuss the Sales being made for the product and how one can ensure that the right product is sold to the right person and in the right place.

 To determine the performance of the product in the market, we have built various key metrics that would help the companies in achieving their sales targets: